 National Interest Waivers

 The National Interest Waiver is a waiver of the job offer requirement for foreign nationals who would like to obtain Permanent Residence in the U.S. in the employment based second preference category.
 The waiver is available to individuals who are members of the professions holding advanced degrees and individuals of exceptional ability in the arts, sciences and business.
 Generally, individuals who apply to immigrate in the employment based second preference, must have a job offer and the employer must obtain an approved “Labor Certification” from the Department of Labor.
-The USCIS regulations state that the requirement of a job offer and a Labor Certification may be waived if the work to be performed by the alien is in the “national interest”.
+The USCIS regulations state that the requirement of a job offer and a Labor Certification may be waived if the work to be performed by the foreign national is in the “national interest”.
 In 1998 the Administrative Appeals Office of the USCIS issued a precedent setting decision which has substantially limited the use of the National Interest Waiver, Matter of New York State Department of Transportation.
 The Petitioner in this case was the New York State Department of Transportation and the employee was an individual who held a Masters Degree in Civil Engineering (Structures).
 In the case, a three-part test was articulated as a new, more restrictive standard for national interest waivers:

 - In this case, it was found that the beneficiary’s field, engineering of bridges, clearly met the threshold of substantial intrinsic merit.